syncfusion-content/maui-docs/MAUI/ListView/item-drag-and-drop.md

 {% endhighlight %}
 {% endtabs %}

-The screenshot shows the output of the reordering items by drag and drop.
+The screenshot shows the output of the reordering items by drag and drop.Download the entire source code from GitHub [here](https://github.com/SyncfusionExamples/how-to-load-drag-view-indicator-in-.net-maui-listview.).

 ![Item reordering by drag and drop](Images/item-drag-and-drop/maui-listview-dragviewindicator.gif)